istio/istio.io/content/en/docs/tasks/security/auth-sds/index.md

 Currently, the SDS identity provision flow has the following caveats:

-* You still need secret volume mount for enabling the control plane security.
-  Enabling SDS for the control plane security remains a work in progress.
+* SDS for the control plane security is enabled by default, and it is alpha version.

 * Smoothly migrating a cluster from using secret volume mount to using SDS is a work in progress.